 It is the simulation of processes that is the most reasonable first step before the start of investment and employment of people.
 This is also the best option before freezing the capital and engaging in design work for several months.

-Depending on the complexity of the process to be reflected, the simulation allows you to check various scenarios and detect nonobvious limitations of the work system within a couple of days.
+Depending on the complexity of the process which you want to reflect, the simulation allows you to check various scenarios and detect nonobvious limitations of the work system within a couple of days.

 For example, it allows you to create such models.